How to Overcome Doubt and Find Your Calling as a Writer

 Find Your Calling

-Over the past two years I’ve been doing something “different,” and Doubt has had a lot to say.
+Over the past few years I’ve been doing something “different,” and Doubt has had a lot to say.

 I’m a classroom teacher by trade, creative writer by hobby.
 To me, that’s “normal.”
-But about two years ago I decided to focus on helping students win scholarships for college, and thereby reduce or eliminate their student debt.
-So instead of writing my own stories, I’m teaching kids how to use their scholarship essays to tell stories that engage the judges and help them win.
+But a few years ago I decided to focus on helping students win scholarships for college, and thereby reduce or eliminate their student debt.
+So instead of writing my own stories, I taught kids how to use their scholarship essays to tell stories that engage the judges and help them win.

-For the last two years Doubt has been feasting on my insecurities.
+Doubt feasted on my insecurities.
 To stay on-track and focused on the truth, I had lunch with a mentor named Stephen, a friend who has enjoyed lots of success in a variety of markets.

 And while a lot was discussed and shared, the words that stuck out to me most were these: